nishanttcse/nishanttcse/README.md

 - [Optimizing React Performance with Memoization Techniques](https://dev.to/nishanttcse/optimizing-react-performance-with-memoization-techniques-1234) - A deep dive into `useMemo`, `useCallback`, and `React.memo`.
 - [Building a CI/CD Pipeline for Next.js Applications](https://dev.to/nishanttcse/building-ci-cd-pipeline-for-nextjs-5678) - Automating deployments and testing for Next.js projects.
 - [State Management Showdown: Redux vs Context API](https://dev.to/nishanttcse/state-management-showdown-9012) - A comparison to help you choose the right state management solution.
 ---
-## 💡 A Little About Me

-> "I once built a working application during a 12-hour flight journey ✈️💻 – proving that inspiration (and a good laptop battery!) can strike anywhere."

----
 ## 👋 Let's Connect!